 Researchers from Memorial Sloan Kettering Cancer Center (MSK) are reporting exciting results in the field of cancer immunology.
 Positive results from a clinical trial published today in The New England Journal of Medicine show that the combination of the immunotherapy drugs ipilimumab (Yervoy™) and nivolumab (Opdivo™), produced significantly better outcomes than ipilimumab alone in patients with advanced melanoma.
 A second piece in the same issue from MSK details a dramatic response occurring after a single dose of the combination therapy.

-A research study led by medical oncologist Michael Postow and co-senior authored by MSK’s Jedd Wolchok, Chief of the Melanoma and Immunotherapeutics Service in collaboration with F. Stephen Hodi from Dana-Farber Cancer Institute, showed that the ipilimumab-plus-nivolumab combination produced significantly better outcomes than ipilimumab plus placebo in patients with advanced melanoma.
+A research study led by medical oncologist Michael Postow and co-senior authored by MSK’s Jedd Wolchok, Chief of the Melanoma Service in collaboration with F. Stephen Hodi from Dana-Farber Cancer Institute, showed that the ipilimumab-plus-nivolumab combination produced significantly better outcomes than ipilimumab plus placebo in patients with advanced melanoma.
 The results from this phase ll double-blind clinical trial were presented at the American Association of Cancer Research Annual Meeting (AACR).

 This trial included 142 patients with advanced melanoma who had not been previously treated.
 Of these patients, 109 had a normal form of the gene BRAF in their tumors and 33 had BRAF V600 mutations.
 Patients were randomly assigned to receive ipilimumab plus nivolumab, followed by nivolumab alone, or ipilimumab plus placebo, followed by placebo alone.
 Patients that were randomized to receive ipilimumab plus placebo initially could receive nivolumab later if ipilimumab alone was ineffective.